FlipsideCrypto/solana-models/models/descriptions/tribeca_gaugemeister.md

 {% docs tribeca_gaugemeister %}

-Address representing the controlling account for all gauges for a specific protocol
+Address that manages the rewards shares of all gauges

 {% enddocs %}